Family recounts harrowing stories of young survivors of Mexican highway ambush

 Relatives of the victims told NBC News that a motorcade consisting of several families was attacked Monday, with three cars getting shot at and another set on fire.

-Miraculously, eight children, ranging in age from 7-months old to early teens, survived the ordeal.
-Some were left with serious injuries, family member, Kendra Lee Miller, told NBC News.
+Miraculously, eight children, ranging in age from seven months old to early teens, survived the ordeal.
+Some were left with serious injuries, family member Kendra Lee Miller said.

 Before setting off, Miller said Devin had to hide his wounded siblings in the bushes, covering them with branches.